open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/cookbook.md

 tracer = trace.get_tracer(__name__)

-# A TextMapPropagator can use a regular Python dict as its Carrier.
+# A TextMapPropagator works with any dict-like object as its Carrier by default.
+You can also implement custom getters and setters.
+with tracer.start_as_current_span('first-trace'):
     carrier = {}
-with tracer.start_as_current_span('first-trace'):
     # Write the current context into the carrier.
-    TraceContextTextMapPropagator().extract(carrier)
+    TraceContextTextMapPropagator().inject(carrier)

 # The below might be in a different thread, on a different machine, etc.
 # As a typical example, it would be on a different microservice and the carrier would
 # have been forwarded via HTTP headers.

 # Extract the trace context from the carrier.
-# Here's what a typical carrier might look like, as it would have been extracted above.
+# Here's what a typical carrier might look like, as it would have been injected above.
 carrier = {'traceparent': '00-a9c3b99a95cc045e573e163c3ac80a77-d99d251a8caecd06-01'}
-# Then we use a propagator to get a trace context from it.
+# Then we use a propagator to get a context from it.
 ctx = TraceContextTextMapPropagator().extract(carrier=carrier)

 # Instead of extracting the trace context from the carrier, if you have a SpanContext